-Assam: BJP sweeps Guwahati Municipal Corporation polls
+BJP sweeps Guwahati Municipal Corporation polls

 The Aam Aadmi Party’s Masuma Begum won ward number 42, (Hatigaon) while Assam Jatiya Parishad’s Hukum Chand Ali Bakshi won ward number 1 (Garigaon) – the first win for both parties, The Indian Express reported.

-In the 2022 civic polls, the BJP fielded 53 seats and its ally Asom Gana Parishad contested in seven wards.
+The BJP fielded 53 seats and its ally Asom Gana Parishad contested in seven wards.
 The Congress fielded nominees in 54 wards, NDTV reported.
 The Aam Aadmi Party contested 38 seats, the Assam Jatiya Parishad fielded nominees in 25, and the Communist Party of India (Marxist) four.

 Prime Minister Narendra Modi thanked the citizens of Guwahati for giving a “resounding mandate” to the saffron party to “build on the agenda of development”.